 Our bathroom is spacious, with a ceramic bathtub and a powerful hot shower.
 The best part of our room though is the balcony, with a three-country view across parts of Thailand, Myanmar and Laos.
 Here, you can spend hours looking out onto the forest, ponds and rivers below, often watching passing elephants or hearing their calls.

-In the evening, after drinks around a firepit, we eat dinner at one of the hotel’s two restaurants, the central Sala Mae Nam, with a balcony that also looks out onto the zone where Thailand, Vietnam and Laos meet.
+In the evening, after drinks around a firepit, we eat dinner at one of the hotel’s two restaurants, the central Sala Mae Nam, with a balcony that also looks out onto the zone where Thailand, Myanmar and Laos meet.
 The selection of Thai food in the buffet is extensive and appetizing, from minced prawn skewers and spring rolls to fried noodles and pork curry.
 Service is friendly and quite formal, a waiter making helpful suggestions for a few a la carte selections, including prawns fried in garlic and a creamy, spicy Penang fish curry.
 Afterwards, we order a selection of cheeses, including a good brie, which goes down well with our wine, a Merlot/Shiraz blend that, surprisingly, comes from vineyards in northern Thailand.

 In the morning, we wake to the sound of distant trumpeting and look out onto the mist-covered hills and forests.
 Stepping out of our room, a mahout rides an elephant along the pathway.
 We make our way back to Sala Mae Nam where the buffet is as diverse than the previous night’s That selection, from cereals and juices to pastries.
 There’s an omelette station and a separate station for Asian dishes, with a chef ready to prepare soups or noodles with spice levels to order.
 Interestingly, there are also some tasty Chiang Rai cheeses.